 Who Was Abraham Maslow?

-Abraham Maslow was born in Brooklyn, New York in 1908 to Jewish parents who fled Kiev due to increasing antisemitic activity.
-Growing up in a multi-cultural city, he graduated from City College and went on to study psychology at the University of Wisconsin.
+Abraham Maslow was born in Brooklyn, New York, in 1908 to Jewish parents who fled Kyiv due to increasing antisemitic activity.
+Growing up in a multicultural city, he graduated from City College and subsequently studied psychology at the University of Wisconsin.
 Not surprisingly, given the dominant mode of thought in psychology at the time, Maslow's training at UW was decidedly experimental-behaviourist.
 His early work was focused on the social behaviour of primates under the supervision of Harry F. Harlow, who later became one of the most eminent behaviourist psychologists of his time.

-Subsequent to the horrors of World War II, Maslow began to develop his ideas around human motivation which ran contrary to the Freudian movement which focused on the dysfunction of the human mind.
+Following the horrors of World War II, Maslow began to develop his ideas on human motivation, which ran contrary to the Freudian movement, which focused on the dysfunction of the human mind.
 Maslow decided to leave animal research behind and focus on human beings.
-He called his new discipline humanistic psychology.
-However, rather than encouraging further opposition between pro-Freudian and anti-Freudian thinking, he suggested the importance of integration of apparent opposite philosophies into a single unified approach.
+He coined the term ” humanistic psychology.”
+However, rather than encouraging further opposition between pro-Freudian and anti-Freudian thinking, he emphasised the importance of integrating opposite philosophies into a single, unified approach.

 So many people insist on being either pro-Freudian or anti-Freudian, pro-scientific-psychology or anti-scientific-psychology, etc. In my opinion any such loyalty positions are silly.
 Our job is to integrate these various truths into the whole truth, which should be our only loyalty